QIB-Sheffield/TRISTAN-rat/README.md

 ### `results` directory

+Please download the results.zip folder from https://zenodo.org/record/7506968#.Y7cNCdXP1PY (DOI: 10.5281/zenodo.7506968) and extract its contents.
 Results may be found within the `results` directory and are generated from the code by running the main script using the following command from within the project's root directory:

     python src/main.py --study SixTestCompounds